 What is a principle?

 A principle is something we know to be true, something that is foundational to our thinking that informs our choices.
 A principle is a guiding code that leads us down certain paths and not others.
-A principle is a method we assume when we have a set strategy for approaching our situation.
+A principle filters the methods we assume when we have to troubleshoot our situation.

 Principles give us the criteria for making decisions.
 Decisions must be made, and if we don’t have a set of filters to run the options through, we’ll default to what is most comfortable or easy or familiar.

 So principles are not nice extras in our homeschool journey, something to tack on after we’ve been doing it for awhile.
 We have principles whether we’ve thought about them or not, but if we haven’t thought about them and consciously chosen them, they are likely to be assumptions we made unconsciously in our own childhoods about what school is, what it looks like, what matters.

 Principles are foundational.
 They are what tell us the right thing to do when we are researching curriculum, troubleshooting a difficulty, or choosing between extracurriculars.